 3. LVMH Group

 The LVMH Group is the largest luxury goods company in the world.

 The group has always focused on the luxury industry.
-The Paris power house is best known for their fashion and fine art brands.
+The Paris powerhouse is best known for its fashion and fine art brands.
 Yet they now have many watch brands in their luxury portfolio.